jeremy-oc/webdev-program/courses/4_introduction-to-javascript/2_variables-and-io.md

 ```

 ### Your Task:
+1. **Apply video concepts**: Use `const` and `let` appropriately as demonstrated in the tutorial
-1. Ask the user for their name and age using `prompt()`
+2. Ask the user for their name and age using `prompt()`
+3. **Data type handling**: Properly convert string inputs to numbers (video concept)
-2. Calculate their birth year
+4. Calculate their birth year
-3. Calculate how many days they've been alive (roughly)
+5. Calculate how many days they've been alive (roughly)
+6. **Modern syntax**: Use template literals for formatted output (video feature)
-4. Display all results using `alert()` with template literals
+7. Display all results using `alert()` with template literals
-5. Log the calculations to the console
+8. Log the calculations to the console

 ### Expected Output:
 ```